 U.S. Economy Mired in Sluggish Growth, According to Decision Analyst’s Economic Index

-Arlington, Texas—The Decision Analyst U.S. Economic Index registered 109 in April 2016, a 1-point increase from March 2016, indicating that the U.S. economy is locked into a pattern of very slow growth, or no growth, in coming months.
+Arlington, Texas—The Decision Analyst U.S. Economic Index registered 110 in May 2016, a 1-point increase from April 2016 and a 1-point increase from May a year ago.
+The relatively flat trend of the U.S. Economic Index signals that the U.S. economy is likely to remain flat and locked in a pattern of very slow economic growth.
+The risk of a recession is rising, because any significant shock to the U.S. economy would tip the U.S. into recession.
 The Economic Index tends to lead U.S. economic activity by 6 to 12 months.
 Below is the past-10-year history of the U.S. Economic Index.

 The Decision Analyst Economic Index is based on a monthly online survey of several thousand households balanced by gender, age, and geography.
 The scientific survey is conducted in the last 10 days of each month.
 The Economic Index is calculated from 9 different economic measurements using a sophisticated econometric model.
 The result is a snapshot of coming economic activity in each country surveyed, as seen through the eyes of representative consumers living in the respective countries.

 Decision Analyst conducts its concurrent economic surveys each month in Argentina, Australia, Brazil, Canada, Chile, Colombia, France, Germany, India, Italy, Mexico, Peru, the Russian Federation, Spain, United Kingdom, and the United States.
 Whenever the Decision Analyst Economic Index is greater than 110, it tends to signal an expanding economy.
 An Index value of 90 to 110 suggests a no-growth or slow-growth economy, and near or below 90 generally indicates economic contraction.
 These guidelines vary by country, however.